kitab-project-org/training-data/Isnads/README.md

   1. update your local repository in git bash using command 'git pull origin master' (ensure that you are in the 'training-data' repository in Gitbash before pulling.)

-  1. Choose a file to tag from Priority list.csv
+  1. Choose a file to tag from Priority list.csv. **IMPORTANT: If choosing a new file to tag from OpenITI, always use the file in mARkdown**

   1. Annotate the file from a random starting place, taking a careful note of the line number **IMPORTANT: IT IS ESSENTIAL TO NOTE THE EXACT LINES THAT HAVE BEEN HUMAN-READ FOR THE MODEL TO WORK EFFECTIVELY**